Fallacy of four terms: Definition

-The premises do not connect "humans" with "fins", so the reasoning is invalid.
-Notice that there are four terms: "fish", "fins", "goldfish" and "humans".
+Notice that there are four terms: "weapon", "dangerous", "balloon", and "round".
+The two premises do not connect "balloons" with "dangerous", so the reasoning is invalid.
 Two premises are not enough to connect four different terms, since in order to establish connection, there must be one term common to both premises.

-In everyday reasoning, the fallacy of four terms occurs most frequently by equivocation: using the same word or phrase but with a different meaning each time, creating a fourth term even though only three distinct words are used:
+In everyday reasoning, the fallacy of four terms occurs most frequently by equivocation: using the same word or phrase but with a different meaning each time, creating a fourth term even though only three distinct words are used.
+The resulting argument sounds like the (valid) first example above, but is in fact structured like the invalid second example: